pleaseRedo/Point-Cloud-Renconstruction-and-Camera-Calibration/README.md

 Each of these paramenters are flags telling program what data sets to use.
 All data sets must be placed at the same directory as the function is located.

-After running above function, make sure to use calib_gui from TOOLBOX_calib to finshi the calibration process.
+After running above function, make sure to use calib_gui from TOOLBOX_calib to finish the calibration process.
 This tool box is introduced by lab2/caltech.